Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Ablation Study for Medical Practice

-Here, we provide additional results for our ablation study.
-Specifically, Table~\ref{tab:ablation_decom_am} evaluates the decompensation prediction (source: AUMC).
-Table~\ref{tab:ablation_mor_ma} (source: MIMIC) and Table~\ref{tab:ablation_mor_am} (source: AUMC) evaluate the in-hospital mortality prediction.
+Here, we additionally provide our ablation study for the case study presented in Sec.~\ref{sec:case_study}.
+Specifically, Table~\ref{tab:ablation_decom_ma} (source: MIMIC) and Table~\ref{tab:ablation_decom_am} (source: AUMC) evaluate the decompensation prediction.
+Table~\ref{tab:ablation_mor_ma} (source: MIMIC) and Table~\ref{tab:ablation_mor_am} (source: AUMC) evaluate the mortality prediction.
 Table~\ref{tab:ablation_los_ma} (source: MIMIC) and Table~\ref{tab:ablation_los_am} (source: AUMC) evaluate the length of stay prediction.

 Overall, the ablation study with different variants of our \framework confirms the importance of each component in our framework.
-Specifically, our \framework improves the prediction performance over all of its variants in all tasks except one (in-hospital mortality prediction from MIMIC to AUMC).
+Specifically, our \framework improves the prediction performance over all of its variants in all tasks except one (mortality prediction from MIMIC to AUMC).
 For this task, it is important to note that the best performing variant is w/o Discriminator, which has all the novel components of our \framework framework.